Performance Breakdown

 - Pet litter: 100%

 Surprisingly, the H7 did better on mid-pile carpet, especially on coffee grounds.
-One reason could be I used the max setting and did more passes.
-But regardless, this vacuum is an excellent carpet cleaning option outside the similarly priced Dyson V8 and Tineco A11.
+One reason could be that I used the max setting and did more passes.
+But regardless, this vacuum is an excellent carpet-cleaning option compared to similarly priced models like the Dyson V8 and Tineco A11.

 Another strength of the H7 is its deep cleaning ability.
 Not as good as the Dyson V11 or V15, but it’s decent for a cordless vacuum.
-It picked up an average of 96% on two tests, but please note I used the max setting for these experiments.
+It achieved an average of 96% across two tests, but please note that I used the max setting for these experiments.

-I also did a hair wrap test on carpet to check how well the H7 will resist tangles better than on hard floors.
+I also did a hair wrap test on carpet to check how well the H7 resists tangles compared to hard floors.

 And the results are impressive for a vacuum without an active anti-tangle system.